Pyrrus/android-project/README.md

 #### By **Adam Gorbahn**

 ## Description
 This app made with api call, and using new views like recyclerview.
 Also, add database call firebase to save data from the user.
+Lastly, add GestureDetector to have it more user interaction with the app.

 ## Specifications